 Titanic Remembrance Day

-Titanic Remembrance Day is dedicated to the memory of the Titanic, and over 1500 people who died.
-On this day in 1912, the Titanic sank in the icy waters of the north Atlantic ocean.
+Titanic Remembrance Day is dedicated to the memory of the luxury liner Titanic, and over 1500 people who died when she sank.
+The Titanic set sail from Southampton, England on April 10, 1912.
+It was her on her maiden voyage.
+On this day in 1912, the Titanic sank in the icy waters of the North Atlantic Ocean.

-The Titanic was called "unsinkable" and the "safest ship afloat" by her builder and designer.
+The Titanic was called “unsinkable” and the “safest ship afloat” by her builder and designer.
 However, on her maiden voyage from England to New York City, the cruise ship Titanic hit an iceberg in the Atlantic Ocean.
-This occurred on April 14, 1912 at 11:40p.m.
-Two hours later, with a gaping gash in her side, the ship quickly sank in icy waters.
+This occurred on April 14, 1912, at 11:40 p.m.
+Two hours later, with a gaping gash in her side, the ship quickly sank into icy waters.
 1522 passengers and crew died.

-The historic sinking of the Titanic spurred a numerous of television documentaries, specials, and big screen movies.
+The historic sinking of the Titanic spurred numerous television documentaries, specials, and big-screen movies.
 The most recent was the blockbuster movie Titanic, starring Leonardo DiCaprio and Kate Winslet.